Assense-Software-Solutions/OCI-Image-Builder/README.md

 ```

 ## Load the resulting Image
 While the result complies with OCI, it does not comply with e.g. podman and docker expectations.
-Therefore one has to archive the result.
+Therefore, one has to archive the result.

 ```bash
 tar -cf oci-image.tar -C oci-image .